 demonstrates to the satisfaction of FHWA and FTA, for the preceding three (3) fiscal years, financial stability and financial management capability, and transportation program management capability.

+OK

 § 663.51 How does a Tribe demonstrate financial stability and financial management capability?